Injection Molding Machine Tonnage: How to Calculate the Right Clamping Force

 Yes, excessive tonnage can cause issues such as mold damage, increased wear on the machine, and higher energy consumption.
 It’s essential to calculate the correct tonnage to avoid these problems and ensure optimal production.

-How does the number of cavities affect the required clamping force?
+How does the number of cavities affect tonnage?

 What role does material play in determining the required tonnage?